2024 United States presidential election: Analysis of results

-Aged 78 on Election Day, Trump is the oldest person ever to be elected U.S. president; Trump is also the first former president to win a state since Theodore Roosevelt in 1912.
+Trump is the oldest person to win a presidential election, at age 78 surpassing Biden's 2020 record of doing so at age 77; Trump is also the first former president to win a state since Theodore Roosevelt in 1912.
 This was the first election since 1944 in which a presidential candidate won two elections with different vice presidential candidates; Trump replaced his 2016 and 2020 running mate, Mike Pence, with Vance.